vippsas/vipps-episerver/docs/express_checkout.md

 ## Callbacks

 The code being run on all callbacks is in `DefaultVippsResponseFactory`.
-If you have any needs to set properties on shipment, f.ex. setting a drop point or customize any other behaviour on express callbacks this is the place to do it.
+If you need to set properties on shipment (e.g., setting a drop point or customizing any other behavior on express callbacks), this is the place to do it.
 Just create a new class that inherits from `DefaultVippsResponseFactory`, override the relevant methods and register it in your initialization module as your implementation of `IVippsResponseFactory`.

 ## Express workflows